NVIDIA/DALI/docs/installation.rst

 .. note::

-  The ``nvidia-dali`` package contains prebuilt versions of the DALI TensorFlow plugin for several versions of TensorFlow.
-Starting DALI 0.6.1 you can also install DALI TensorFlow plugin for the currently installed version of TensorFlow, thus allowing forward compatibility:
+  Starting 0.6.1 the ``nvidia-dali`` package no longer contains prebuilt versions of the DALI TensorFlow plugin, so you need to install DALI TensorFlow plugin for the currently installed version of TensorFlow:

 .. code-block:: bash